zyr17/SIGCup17/README.txt

 	In "def.h", define DEBUG can output some debug datas; define USE_PTHREAD will use pthreads.
 If USE_PTHREAD not defined, the program will use OpenMP.

 Central idea:
-	Obviously, two trajectories' fretchet distance is less than k only if their first points' distance is less than k and their last points' distance is less than k.
+	Obviously, two trajectories' frechet distance is less than k only if their first points' distance is less than k and their last points' distance is less than k.
 So we use two KD-tree to index all trajectories' first and last points.
-There's an DP algorithm to check whether two trajectories' fretchet distance is less than k.
+There's an DP algorithm to check whether two trajectories' frechet distance is less than k.
 It costs O(nm) to check two trajectories with length n and m.
 Use DFS to make this DP more quickly.
 Use multithreading to speedup.